jmwoo/reddwatch/README.md

 reddwatch
 =========

-get new/hot posts from reddit immediately pushed to your browser in near real-time
+This is a tool for getting reddit posts pushed to your browser moments after they are submitted.

+It's built entirely client side with angular.js and no manual DOM manipulation.